40. Share your skills with others

 You get to run around your yard, and if your property borders national forest, the forested wilderness becomes your backyard.
 You can run and hike and explore your extended backyard for days on end if you live near the forest.
 And even if you don’t, having a few acres of land to run around on and spread your wings is a great feeling.

-55. You help support local
+55. You help support local businesses and restaurants

 Food donations, and affordable fresh fruits and veggies.